 Is IVIG Therapy Covered by Insurance?

-- The doctor deems IVIG essential for the treatment of the patient.
+- Medical Necessity: The healthcare provider deems IVIG essential for the treatment of the patient and provides documentation.

 Copay Assistance